The whole purpose of data engineering in ArcGIS Pro is for you to explore and prepare your data before you start using it for analysis or mapping.

 If you want to inspect the GDP, you can look at its histogram.
 It will place each country into bins based on lowest to highest GDP.

-For example, if you select the highest bin, then it would highlight the United States of America on the map.
+For example, if you select the highest bin, then it will highlight the United States of America on the map.

 Data Cleaning